groupdocs-assembly/GroupDocs.Assembly-for-Java/Docs/content/assembly/java/developer-guide/advanced-usage/working-with-chart-reports-bubble/bubble-chart-in-word-processing-document.md

 ---
-id: bubble-chart-in-presentation-document
+id: bubble-chart-in-word-processing-document
-url: assembly/java/bubble-chart-in-presentation-document
+url: assembly/java/bubble-chart-in-word-processing-document
-title: Bubble Chart in Presentation Document
+title: Bubble Chart in Word Processing Document
-weight: 3
+weight: 1
 description: ""
 keywords:
 productName: GroupDocs.Assembly for Java
 hideChildren: False
 ---
-{{< alert style="info" >}}In this article, we will use GroupDocs.Assembly to generate a Bubble Chart report in Presentation Document.{{< /alert >}}{{< alert style="info" >}}The code uses some of the objects defined in [The Business Layer](https://docs.groupdocs.com/assembly/java/the-business-layer/).{{< /alert >}}
+{{< alert style="info" >}}In this article, we will use GroupDocs.Assembly to generate a Bubble Chart report in Word Processing Document format.{{< /alert >}}{{< alert style="info" >}}The code uses some of the objects defined in [The Business Layer](https://docs.groupdocs.com/assembly/java/the-business-layer/).{{< /alert >}}

-## Bubble Chart in Microsoft PowerPoint Document
+## Bubble Chart in Microsoft Word Document

 ### Creating a Bubble Chart

-Please follow below steps to create Bubble Chart in MS PowerPoint 2013:
+Please follow below steps to create bubble chart in MS Word 2013:

-1. Add a new presentation slide, click the "Insert" tab, and then click "Chart" in the illustrations group to open the "Insert Chart" dialog box.
+1. Click in the document where you want to insert the chart, click the "Insert" tab, and then click "Chart" in the illustrations group to open the "Insert Chart" dialog box.
 2. Select "X Y(Scatter)" in the sidebar, you will see a gallery of charts.
 3. Select the "Bubble" and press "OK" to insert the chart and Worksheet template to your document.
-4. Edit the Worksheet with your data to update the chart.
-See [Chart Data (Excel)]({{< ref "assembly/java/developer-guide/working-with-chart-reports-bubble/bubble-chart-in-presentation-document.md" >}})
+4. Right click chart and select 'Edit Data' to provide chart data.
+See [Chart Data (Excel)](https://docs.groupdocs.com/assembly/java/bubble-chart-in-word-processing-document/#adding-syntax-to-be-evaluated-by-groupdocsassembly-engine).
 5. Save your Document.

 ### Reporting Requirement